 The above command will grant all privilegs to the specified user.
 Here, I have defined ‘*’ for the privileges type.
 So, it will consider all privileges.
 You can define the specific privileges as from the above list.

-Finally, we created a MySQL user account with a password.
+Finally, we understand how to create user in Mysql with a password..
 In the password, we used both encrypted and without encrypted.
 Also, we have seen the user account for any specific host.
 We checked the list of users with other details.
 At last, we granted the privileges to the created user account.
 So, I hope you will understand these steps easily.